Home » Optical Windows » Sapphire Windows

 Sapphire Windows

-Sapphire windows provide unparalleled durability, wide spectral transparency, and resistance to extreme conditions, making them essential in high-performance applications across various industries, from aerospace to scientific research.
+Sapphire windows provide unparalleled durability, wide spectral transmission, and resistance to extreme conditions, making them essential in high-performance applications across various industries, from aerospace to scientific research.
+C-Plane Sapphire reduces birefringence and we can provide AR coatings for turn key optical applications based on MIL-SPEC standards.

 Benefits of Sapphire Optical Windows